Except as noted below, MedTracker does not knowingly send any of the information in the application or database to anyone including ourselves.

 MedTracker stores, in its local database, all information that is shown in the various views.

 Depending on your device settings the database file and exports may be backed up by Apple services to iCloud.
-If the database is backed up to iCloud, then Apple’s privacy policies apply.
+If the database is backed up or sent to iCloud, then Apple’s privacy policies apply.

-If you have email setup on your device, certain versions of MedTracker may contain functionality to email a debug report to the developers.
+If you have email setup on your device, certain versions of MedTracker can, at the users request, create a debug email report.

-This email contains the application log, a screen grab of the current view, information about your device including a unique identifier, and a place for you to describe your problem.
+This debug email report contains the application log, a screen grab of the current view, information about your device including a unique identifier, and a place for you to describe your a problem with MedTracker.
+The application log can contain information about the medicines you are taking.

 The email is not sent automatically, meaning you must manually tap the ‘Send’ button.
 Prior to sending you may edit or delete any of the information in the email.